Welcome to the Year Six Page!

 - Spellings - 10 spellings will be given each week and tested on the following Friday.

 - Reading - it is expected that children complete at least 30 minutes of reading each day.
+They will be awarded team points for reading if they note this down weekly in their planners are remember to have it signed in time.

 - Google Classroom - homework will continue to be set on SATScompanion but the details of which will be uploaded onto Google Classroom each week along with additional websites that the children can complete as an optional extra.